Blind Cricket Off Field Regulations

 D2.5 If the number of teams participating in a single round robin means that it is mathematically impossible for the number of their home and away matches to be equal, the BCEW Business & Competitions Director will make every effort to redress any previous imbalances when the following season’s fixture list is drawn up.

-D4.1 Any club which has not participated in a BCEW Competition during the previous season must provide evidence of its capacity to thrive and fulfil its fixtures.
+D3.1 Any club which has not participated in a BCEW Competition during the previous season must provide evidence of its capacity to thrive and fulfil its fixtures.
 In assessing this evidence, the BCEW committee should ask their Development Director and Business & Competitions Director to prepare a report on the matter.
-Factors to be considered should include whether the club would meet the minimum standards for a member club laid down in Part A of these regulations, a list of at least 12, including two totals, players and experience of playing friendly matches.
+Factors to be considered should include whether the club would meet the minimum standards for a member club laid down in Part A of these regulations, a list of at least 12 sight-classified players, including two totals, and experience of playing friendly matches.

 Clubs participating in Development League and Cup competitions will be responsible for paying the fees due to umpires and scorers in accordance with directions to be issued by the BCEW Business & Competitions Director at the beginning of each season.